cfazilleau/CFaz.dev/content/en/posts/stellar-pulse.md

 draft: false
 categories: [ "Project" ]
 tags: ["VR", "Unreal"]
-description: a VR rythm game in space...
+description: a VR rhythm game in space...
 ---

 Stellar Pulse is a game created as a second year student project in ISART Digital.
 It was created in 4 weeks by a team of 3 programmers and 4 game designers using __Unreal Engine 4__.

-Stellar pulse is a shooter/rythm game in VR where the player control 2 starships with his hands. the goal is to complete the level by killing ennemies, avoiding obstacles, and passing through rings.
+Stellar pulse is a shooter/rhythm game in VR where the player control 2 starships with his hands. the goal is to complete the level by killing ennemies, avoiding obstacles, and passing through rings.

 {{< youtube Kn0CMk3IwdQ >}}